Skip to content

 It may take the consulate a few days to process the approval and return the updated passport to you.
 The visa stamp will be issued as a full-page sticker in your passport.
 Make sure you understand whether you’ll receive your passport by mail or are expected to pick it up in person.

-- Any other information that establishes the legitimate, non-military purposes of your stay
+• Any information showing the legitimate, non-military purpose of your activities

-If your visa application is delayed, use the Visa Delay/Denial form in URcompass to let ISO know about the delay and details of your application.
-Follow the consulate’s instructions and send any extra information or documents that is requested.
-Unfortunately, ISO cannot speed up the process directly with the consulate.
-Most delays are resolved quickly, but some may take longer depending on the situation.
+If your visa is delayed, use the Visa Delay/Denial form in URcompass to notify ISO.
+Follow all consulate instructions and submit any additional documents they request.
+ISO cannot accelerate the process, but most delays resolve on their own, though some can take longer depending on the situation.

 If you want to talk more about your situation and options, you can schedule a 30-minute appointment with your ISO immigration advisor.